matewhoy/JavaScript-Basic/README.md

 # JavaScript_Basic
-This is an exercises using JavaScript
+These are some exercises of JavaScript